dasher-project/dasher-web/documents/Specification/07ZoomBoxMovement/ZoomBoxMovement.md

     Processing could be to check each child box starting with the first one.
     Child boxes don't overlap so it isn't possible for more than one child box to meet the root descent conditions.
 That means if a child box is found that does meet the conditions then other boxes needn't be checked.
+An optimisation could be to check child boxes that are most likely to have a root descent outcome first.

-    If a child box meets the root descent conditions then
+    If a child box meets the root descent conditions then do the following.

-    -   start a new update cascade with that child box as the cascade parent.
+    -   Start a new update cascade with that child box as the cascade parent.
+        The outcome of the child cascade will always be that there is a root descent box, either the child itself or a child box under its hierarchy.
-    -   return the outcome of that cascade as the outcome of this cascade.
+    -   Return the outcome of the child cascade as the outcome of this cascade.

     If none of the child boxes meets the root descent conditions then proceed to the next processing step.